Hydrogen Fuel Cells vs Hydrogen Combustion Engines

 What are the benefits of hydrogen combustion engines?

 Hydrogen combustion is a carbon-neutral process.
 In theory, the only side products are heat and water vapour.
-This makes hydrogen combustion engines more environmentally friendly than petrol/diesel engines, making the gas an attractive alternative to fossil fuels.
+This makes hydrogen combustion engines far more environmentally friendly than petrol/diesel engines, making the gas an attractive alternative to fossil fuels.

 What are the drawbacks of hydrogen combustion?